BANGLADESH JOURNAL OF MULTIDISCIPLINARY SCIENTIFIC RESEARCH

 Aims and Scope

-Bangladesh Journal of Multidisciplinary Scientific Research is a refereed international journal that is published Semiannually.
-The journal aims are to publish the papers that provide current issues within Multidisciplinary Scientific Research such as:
+Bangladesh Journal of Multidisciplinary Scientific Research is a refereed journal that is published Semiannually.
+The journal aims are to publish papers that provide current issues within Multidisciplinary Scientific Research in Asia, including Central Asia, East Asia, South Asia, Southeast Asia, and the Middle East/Africa, and other regions like the Americas, Europe, etc such as:

 1. Business, Accounting & Finance, Economics, Management, Marketing